 Puppy training classes really help.
 If you are not likely to put in the effort it takes to raise a well-behaved Labrador you will always have your work cut and ownership won’t be as enjoyable as it should be.

 12. Labradors love to roll or wallow in stinky stuff

 Quite often a Labrador requires hosing down after a walk.
 Given a choice between a clean lake and a stagnant puddle, the puddle wins every time.
 A rotting animal carcass is irresistible to roll on as is another creature’s excrement.
 This really is a foul Labrador habit.

 If you have a weak stomach when it comes to cleaning a really dirty dog you may want to rethink becoming a Labrador owner.

-13. Labradors chew stuff up
+13. Labradors love to chew stuff up